The Elms Holiday Home

 Dawlish Warren.
 Walk along the beach to the Exe estuary.

 Exmouth - South Devon.
-Golden sands.
+Golden sands and coastal adventures.

 Tiverton